Skip to main content

 Which Tenants Experience Errors on Certain Endpoints

+This query identifies which tenants, or specific groups of users or data within a software system, experience endpoint errors.
+With this knowledge, you can provide specialized support and troubleshooting to help resolve the issue.
 For example, when running a storage service with multiple tenants, you notice that a particular tenant experiences a high number of errors when accessing their data on your endpoint.
 This may indicate that a problem exists with their configuration or usage of your service.

-COUNT error = true
+COUNTerror = true

 is_root